upowai/UPOWAI/README.md

 </p>

-Upow (Useful Power of Work) represents a groundbreaking initiative in the blockchain space.
+uPow (Useful Power of Work) represents a groundbreaking initiative in the blockchain space.
 Our mission is to address real-world challenges by harmonizing blockchain technology with artificial intelligence, machine learning, and data training.
 We're redefining the blockchain landscape, focusing on practical, impactful solutions.

-**Why Upow?** 🚀
+**Why uPow?** 🚀

 - **Innovative Integration:** Merging blockchain with AI and machine learning for real-world problem solving.
 - **Revolutionized Nakamoto Consensus:** Enhancing traditional blockchain validation with data training and AI-driven tasks.